YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Each database file can have a single active journal file.
 A journal file can be linked to a previous journal files to form a chain of journal files.

-The ISV $zgbldir points a YottaDB/GT.M process to the global directory. $zgbldir is initialized from $gtmgbldir at process startup, but it can be modified by the process during execution.
+The ISV $zgbldir points a YottaDB process to the global directory. $zgbldir is initialized from $ydb_gbldir at process startup, but it can be modified by the process during execution.

 .. parsed-literal::
-   YDB>write $ztrnlnm("gtmgbldir")
-   /home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.gld
    YDB>write $zgbldir
-   /home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.gld
+   /home/yottadbuser/.yottadb/r1.20_x86_64/g/yottadb.gld
    YDB>

 GDE, the Global Directory Editor, is a program used to manipulate global directories.
-GDE is itself written in M, and you can invoke it from the shell with "mumps -run GDE" (or, with the ydb alias, "ydb -run GDE") or from inside the direct mode with "do ^GDE".
+GDE is itself written in M, and you can invoke it from the shell with "mumps -run GDE" or from inside the direct mode with "do ^GDE".

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ $gtm_dist/mumps -run GDE
+   yottadbuser@yottadbworkshop:~$ $ydb_dist/mumps -run GDE
-   %GDE-I-LOADGD, Loading Global Directory file /home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.gld
+   %GDE-I-LOADGD, Loading Global Directory file /home/yottadbuser/.yottadb/r1.20_x86_64/g/yottadb.gld
    %GDE-I-VERIFY, Verification OK